-In any course offered at Cuyamaca College, a student may elect to be graded on a "P/NP" basis providing the course is not part of a Degree or Certificate of Achievement.
+In any course offered at Cuyamaca College, a student may elect to be graded on a "P/NP" basis providing the course is not part of the major (this applies to the two-year AA and AS degree majors only).
 In all cases, a student enrolled in a course must have met course prerequisites.